How to Study for VCE Specialist Maths: Three Common FAQs!

 About Learnmate

-Learnmate is a trusted Australian community platform that connects students who want 1:1 or small group study support, with tutors who are looking to share their knowledge and earn an income.
-From primary school to high school subjects — from science and maths to niche subjects like visual communication — Learnmate can help you improve academic performance or boost confidence, at your pace with the tutor that you choose.
+Learnmate is a trusted Australian community platform that connects students with experienced tutors for 1:1 or small group study support.
+Whether you need help with primary school subjects, high school science and maths, or niche subjects like visual communication, Learnmate can help improve academic performance and boost confidence.

-We pride ourselves in offering a reliable and positive experience for both our students and tutors.
-Every tutor that joins the platform is vetted to meet a level of academic excellence, teaching qualification or relevant experience.
-All tutors are provided the opportunity to complete professional training.
+We ensure a reliable and positive experience for both students and tutors.
+Each tutor on our platform is vetted for academic excellence, teaching qualifications, or relevant experience.
+Tutors also have the opportunity to complete professional training.

 Share this post